 - Retail funds

 - Small super funds.
-The typical option is a SMSF, also known as DIY super fund.
+The typical option is a self-managed super fund (SMSF).
 The other type of small super fund is a small APRA fund, which could also be classified as a retail super fund.